cloudflare/workers-docs/content/reference/workers-concepts/fetch-event-lifecycle.md

 ## `passThroughOnException()`

-This causes the script to "fail open" (meaning the exectution of code is not halted) on unhandled exceptions.
+Causes the script to "fail open" (meaning the execution of code is not halted) on unhandled exceptions.
 Instead of returning a runtime error response, the runtime proxies the request to its destination.
-To prevent JavaScript errors from causing entire requests to fail on uncaught exceptions, `passThroughOnException()` causes the worker to act as if the exception wasn’t there.
+To prevent JavaScript errors from causing entire requests to fail on uncaught exceptions, `passThroughOnException()` causes the Worker to act as if the exception wasn’t there.
 This allows you to yield control to your origin server.